 Let’s take sports, for example.
 Most sports teaches you what teamwork is and how important it is to work with other people as part of a group towards a common goal.
 Art, dancing, theatre, and music can help you improve your creative thinking, concentration, and lateral thinking.
 Reading amongst other benefits improves your writing and analytical thinking while playing chess improves your logic reasoning.

 IIn-house training programs such as apprenticeships are a great way to learn new skills that are relevant to the industry you want to get into.
 If you are a school leaver who isn’t interested in going to university, you can benefit a lot from apprenticeships because this gives you an opportunity to develop your expertise in an occupation or trade.
-Having to compete with graduates for a place in the job market can be tough and you will need to equip yourself with a strong skill set For more information on apprenticeships, there are some useful sites such as Skills Training UK and GOV.UK, which are worth checking out.
+Having to compete with graduates for a place in the job market can be tough and you will need to equip yourself with a strong skill set.

 It equips you with a range of skills that are useful for getting a job.
 As a volunteer, you can help your career a lot – especially if you choose to go abroad.
 Amongst others e.g. teamwork and communication skills, cultural awareness is an important skill that you get to learn while spending time and working with people coming from different backgrounds.
 Such activities can look great on your CV and there are many places to find volunteer work.